 He claims 120 publishers, representing 2,000 editors, are supporting his plan and believes legally-enforceable membership contracts could be used to avoid the need for statutory backing.

-But the department's statement said the editors at the meeting had been reminded that Lord Justice Leveson had found Lord Hunt's model "unconvincing".'No beer'
+But the department's statement said the editors at the meeting had been reminded that Lord Justice Leveson had found Lord Hunt's model "unconvincing".